Coinduction: an elementary approach: Coinductive techniques

 In Section~\ref{sec_coinduction} we develop a style of doing coinductive proofs.
 Some complex examples are presented, with explanations of how to rigorously justify their correctness.

 In Section~\ref{sec_nested_coinduction} we give some examples of definitions and proofs mixing coinduction with induction, or nesting coinduction.

 As already mentioned, the theory and the results of this section are not really new.
 The aim of this section is to give an explanation of coinduction understandable to a broad audience, and to introduce a certain style of doing coinductive proofs.
 For this purpose, we give a new presentation of ``essentially known'' facts, which may serve as a reasonably direct justification for coinductive proofs.
-The mathematically novel results of this paper are contained in Section~\ref{sec_inflam} where we use coinductive techniques to prove confluence of B{\"o}hm reduction in infinitary lambda-calculus.